kevinolega/callcentertrainingtips/magnet/thank-you-free-reviewer-access.md

 ## UPDATE:

-2022-09-09
+2025-03-31

 The reviewer is being updated.

-Visit this page for quick access.
+Save this page and check back soon to access the free reviewer, new lessons, and fresh resources.

 [Link to free reviewer](https://github.com/kevinolega/reviewer/blob/main/README.md).